 The Takeaway

 Junior year challenges students to juggle their extracurricular activities, rigorous academic classes, and standardized testing on top of applying for college.
 Figuring out a way to pay for college shouldn’t be another challenge.
-As early as junior year, students can start considering the cost of college and the ways to pay for it.
+As early as junior year, students can start considering the cost of college and how to pay for it.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.